-- D. Broker reserves the right to assess, limit, terminate, or reassess at any time Customer's eligibility to maintain an Options Account and utilize the Platform and Services.
-Without limiting the foregoing, by accessing the Platform and utilizing the Services, Customer acknowledges and understands that laws regarding financial instruments may vary and it is Customer's obligation alone to ensure that Customer fully complies with any law, regulation, or directive relevant to Customer's country or state of residency with regard to the use of the Platform and the Services.
-The Customer's ability to open an Options Account and access the Platform does not necessarily mean that Customer's activities in connection therewith are legal under the laws, regulations, or directives relevant to Customer's country or state of residency. - E. Customer understands that if Customer attempts to access the Options Account from a jurisdiction subject to certain U.S. sanctions, if Customer is ordinarily resident in such a jurisdiction, or if Broker reasonably believes that Customer is attempting such access or has become a resident in such a jurisdiction, Broker may restrict the Options Account, and any pending orders may be canceled.
-In such case, Broker may liquidate existing positions in the Options Account and the liquidated funds, less any portion thereof owing to Broker in the form of fees may be transferred to Customer's funding account unless we are prohibited from doing so by any applicable laws or regulations.
-Upon termination of the Options Account, Broker may immediately deactivate Customer's access to the Platform, Services, and Information, as further described in Section I.24 below. - F. Broker may limit the number of Options Accounts that a Customer may hold, as well as the number of Options Accounts that one household may hold.
+- D. To facilitate the completion of the account opening process described above, you authorize your wireless telephone carrier to use or disclose information about your account and your wireless device, if available, to eToro or its service provider for the duration of your relationship with eToro, solely to help eToro or its service provider identify you or your wireless device and to prevent fraud.
+See eToro's Privacy Policy for how we treat your data.
+This service may not be available for or required of all Customers. - E. eToro reserves the right to assess, limit, terminate, or reassess at any time Customer's eligibility to maintain an Account and utilize the Platform and Services.
+Without limiting the foregoing, by accessing the Platform and utilizing the Services.
+Customer acknowledges and understands that laws regarding financial instruments may vary from state to state, and it is Customer's obligation alone to ensure that Customer fully complies with any law, regulation or directive relevant to Customer's state of residency with regard to the use of the Platform and the Services.
+The Customer's ability to open an Account and access the Platform does not necessarily mean that Customer's activities in connection therewith are legal under the laws, regulations, or directives relevant to Customer's state of residency.
+Customer understands that eToro may be required to limit or terminate the Services available to Customer, or even terminate Customer's Accounts, if Customer moves to a new state or territory where different Services are available to residents of that state or territory. - F. Customer understands that if Customer attempts to access the Accounts from a jurisdiction subject to certain U.S. sanctions, if Customer is ordinarily resident in such a jurisdiction, or if eToro reasonably believes that Customer is attempting such access or has become a resident in such a jurisdiction, eToro may restrict the Accounts, and any pending orders may be canceled.
+In such case, eToro may liquidate existing positions in any of the Accounts and the liquidated funds, less any portion thereof owing to eToro in the form of fees. eToro may withdraw and wire Property to Customer's funding account.
+Upon termination of each of the Accounts, eToro may immediately deactivate Customer's access to the Platform, Services and Information, as further described in Section I.24 below.

+G. eToro may administratively combine multiple Accounts held by Customer into one Account. eToro may also limit the number of Accounts that Customer may hold, as well as the number of Accounts that one household may hold.